Spot Market vs Contract Freight

 Finding the Optimal Mix

 The industry consensus for most carriers is a 60/40 or 70/30 split between contract and spot freight.
+If you are still weighing which side to favor right now, our when to choose spot vs contract guide breaks the decision down lane by lane.
 Here is how to think about it:

 Contract freight as your base (60-70%)